Mike Adams (columnist)

 Michael Scott Adams (October 30, 1964 – July 23, 2020) was an American conservative political columnist, writer and professor of criminology at the University of North Carolina Wilmington.
 He became known for his outspoken opinions, frequently attracting controversy.
 When he did not receive a promotion to full professor, he filed a lawsuit against the university and eventually won.
 After many conflicts with students and national coverage of his controversial social media and blog posts, public pressure to have him removed grew and he was eventually asked to retire.
-Twenty-one days after reaching a retirement settlement with the university, he was found dead in his home with a self-inflicted gunshot wound to the head.
+Twenty-one days after reaching a retirement settlement with the university, he was found dead in his home with a gunshot wound to the head.

 Early life and education

 Adams was born on October 30, 1964, in Columbus, Mississippi, to Joe Dee Adams, Jr. and Julia Marilyn Rester Adams, and raised in Clear Lake City, Texas.
 He graduated from Clear Lake High School in 1983, and earned an associate degree in psychology from San Jacinto College in Pasadena, Texas.
 He then transferred to Mississippi State University, where he was a member of Sigma Chi, to finish his Bachelor of Arts in 1987.
-He remained at Mississippi State to obtain a Master of Science in psychology under the mentorship of David McMillen in 1989 (they remained close friends despite strong ideological differences), followed by his doctorate in sociology in 1993.
+He remained at Mississippi State to obtain a Master of Science in psychology under the mentorship of David McMillen in 1989, followed by his doctorate in sociology in 1993.

 Career

 In 1993, the University of North Carolina Wilmington (UNCW) hired Adams to teach in the criminal justice program, where he continued to teach until July 2020.
-He won the Faculty Member of the Year award in 1998 and again in 2000, and his classes were considered "popular with many of his students."
+He won the Faculty Member of the Year award in 1998 and again in 2000, and his classes were popular with many students.

 After the September 11 attacks, a UNCW student sent a mass message to faculty critical of United States foreign policy in the Middle East.
 Adams responded with another mass message criticizing the student and her arguments.
 The student subsequently submitted a request for access to Adams' other private emails.
 The university inspected Adams' emails and did not take any action.
 The story attracted attention among free-speech organizations and conservative media, leading to him becoming "a gleefully self-avowed 'anti-diversity' celebrity" according to Slate.

 Adams became known for his outspoken conservative opinions, which were frequently controversial with students, faculty, and the public.
 Harbor House published Adams' first book, Welcome to the Ivory Tower of Babel, in 2004.
 Sentinel published his second book, Feminists Say the Darndest Things: A Politically Incorrect Professor Confronts "Womyn" on Campus, in 2007.
 Later that year, Adams joined the faculty of Summit Ministries in Manitou Springs, Colorado, where he spent his summers lecturing against abortion and defending First Amendment rights on college campuses.

 His third book, Letters to a Young Progressive: How to Avoid Wasting Your Life Protesting Things You Don't Understand was published by Regnery Publishing in 2013.